davidjosephhayes/spotticker/README.md

     #
     xserver-command = X -s 0 -dpms #Took out the comment

 by ommitting the '#' that comments it out.
+Next, reboot the system and log in with your credentials

+    $ sudo reboot

+<h3>(Work in Progress) Automatically boot into X Window System</h3>

+    $ No Idea yet :'(

+Currently, we'll have to log in once when the pi is turned on and it will (in theory) work forever.
+That being said, this step needs to be researched still.

+<h3>Disable mouse appearance on boot</h3>
-Next up, let's disable the mouse from appearing on Boot by installing the program 'unclutter'
+Next up, let's disable the mouse from appearing on Boot by installing the program 'unclutter'.

     $ sudo apt-get install unclutter

+<h3>Enabling Node.js to start on boot</h3>
 The 'spotticker' app depends on the Node.js.
 Let's have Node run at boot by having it autostart.
 Navigate to the /etc directory, opening 'rc.local', and adding some lines.
 Colors will change in the nano editor if done correctly.

     $ cd /etc/